alduzzen1985/DataVerseTriggers/README.md

-# DataVerseTriggers
+# PowerTriggers
-XrmToolBox plugin to have insight of the DataVerse Cloud Flow Triggers, Recurring Cloud Flows, Workflows and Plugins
+A XrmToolBox Plugin to check all the triggers.